-Sir Kenneth Robinson (born 4 March 1950) is a British author, speaker and international advisor on education in the arts to government, non-profits, education and arts bodies.
+The late Sir Kenneth Robinson (March 1950-August 2020) was a British author, speaker and international advisor on education in the arts to government, non-profits, education and arts bodies.
 He was Director of the Arts in Schools Project (1985–89) and Professor of Arts Education at the University of Warwick (1989–2001), and is now Professor Emeritus at the same institution.
 In 2003 he was knighted for services to the arts and education.

 These are among my favorite observations by Robinson.

 Creativity is putting your imagination to work, and it’s produced the most extraordinary results in human culture.